kerrjo/CalendarAppU/README.md

 Built with *Xcode Version 13.2.1 (13C100)*

-The calendar does not stop at 3 years +/- current - did not implement to check.

 The api chosen was holidays.abstractapi.com/v1/
 Free version only allows 1,000 requests 1 request / second